faizantariq1/PlaceSearchApp/README.md

             Instead of using Axios or GraphQL, I'll implement:

             A fetch request. but for now these are not required. for making code minimal i also does not created a separate api manager for get,post etc request.

+        3. Component Approach:
+            Also, in my development pattern, I create custom components for elements like TextInput, Text, Button, etc., so they can be reused with consistent styling across the app in the future.
        --------------------------------------------------------